Nose Surgery Overview

 Health insurance will usually not cover the cost of cosmetic Nose Surgery.
 However, Rhinoplasty may be covered if the procedure is performed to help with a breathing problem or to correct a deformity.
 Check with your insurance company to find out if Nose Surgery is covered and to determine the eligibility requirements.

-If you decide that you might benefit from Nose Surgery, the first step is to locate a qualified plastic surgeon and schedule a consultation.
-At the consultation, the doctor will perform a physical examination to evaluate the structure of your nose and face and the condition of your skin.
+The doctor will perform a physical examination to evaluate the structure of your nose and face and the condition of your skin.
 He or she will also assess the functions of the nose and check for conditions such as an obstructed airway.

 You will be asked to discuss your complete medical history, including existing health conditions, medications (prescription and non-prescription) and vitamins.
 Be sure to tell the surgeon if you have ever had Nose Surgery or an injury to the nose, if you have any breathing problems or allergies, or if you smoke.